Coneflowers: 7 Best Echinacea Varieties

 Print Friendly and PDF

-I have been under the weather lately, and one of the only things that seems to quiet my cough is echinacea.
-It got me to thinking about how much I love these coneflowers!
+I have been feeling under the weather lately, and echinacea seems to be the only thing that seems to quiet my cough.
+This got me thinking about how much I love these coneflowers!
+I have always appreciated the plant for its durability.
+It is able to withstand hot, dry summers and is hardy enough to survive the coldest winters.

 A native North American plant indigenous to the central plains, Echinacea purpurea is virtually indestructible.
-We enjoy the color it brings to the summer garden with its large daisy-like, rosy purple petals surrounding a copper-colored, dome-shaped central seed head.
+We enjoy the color it brings to the summer garden with its large, daisy-like, rosy purple petals surrounding a copper-colored, dome-shaped central seed head.
 There is also a yellow one called Echinacea paradoxa because of its unusual color.

 Depending on your climate, be aware that hybrid coneflowers may not last as long in the garden as the original, E. purpurea, which is proven to stand the test of time!